davidfraser/scientific-compsci-undergrad/scientific-training-in-undergrad-compsci.rst

    -- `Wikipedia article on Science <http://en.wikipedia.org/wiki/Science>`_.

-In the experience of the undersigned, the combined practice of source code control and intelligently managed testing enable a software developer to engage in the process of software development scientifically.
+In the experience of the undersigned, the combined practice of source code revision control and intelligently managed testing enable a software developer to engage in the process of software development scientifically.

 They are both largely practical skills